tuwra/Used_Cars_Project/README.md

 **Student Capstone Project | ML Foundations Bootcamp**

 ## 📝 Project Overview
-In this project, I built a data analysis pipeline for used cars in the USA.
+In this project, I built a data analysis pipeline for used cars.
 I moved from raw, messy data to a clean dataset, created new features, and built a visual dashboard to find the best car deals.

 ---